 How to get cryptocurrencies

-Owning them directly
+Owning cryptocurrencies directly

 Initial coin offerings

-Other ways getting exposure into digital currencies
+Other ways of getting exposure to digital currencies

 How to store cryptocurrencies